Employee Warning Notice Template, Free Download 2026

 When Do You Need a Employee Warning?

-An employee has violated a company policy or failed to meet performance standards and you need to formally document the issue as part of your progressive discipline process.
+An employee has violated a company policy or failed to meet performance standards and you need an employee write up form template to formally document the issue as part of your progressive discipline process.

-You are building a paper trail of documented warnings before terminating an employee to protect against wrongful termination claims.
+You are building a paper trail of documented employee disciplinary notices before terminating an employee to protect against wrongful termination claims.

-A manager needs a standardized form for issuing written warnings that documents the violation, expected improvement, and consequences of continued issues.
-Reference your employee handbook policies.
+A manager needs a standardized employee written warning form for issuing written warnings that documents the violation, expected improvement, and consequences of continued issues.
+Reference your employee handbook template policies.

 ⚠ Warning: Inconsistent application of progressive discipline across employees can create claims of discrimination or retaliation.
 Apply warning procedures uniformly regardless of the employee's protected characteristics.